Energy grants in Wallonia 2026: Primes Habitation and Rénopack

 ✅ The ideal Walloon path

 Audit (mandatory) → request Rénopack 0% by including the Primes Habitation → carry out works → request grants after works → grants directly repay the Rénopack.
 This is the most advantageous scenario of the current Walloon regime.
+To plan financing alongside a purchase, see approaching the bank for a mortgage.

 How to combine aids in Wallonia